 Figure 8-1 shows the hydrographs for each of the nine Key Wells along with their Measurable Objectives and Minimum Thresholds.
 The figure shows that water levels at each of the Key Wells are above Measurable Objectives except for 04P01.
-Water levels drop below the Measurable Objective for this well beginning in July of WY-2020-2021 when water levels in this well were measured below the Measurable Objective by 0.6 feet (Wood, 2021).
-In WY 2021-2022, water levels dropped to 2.6 feet below the Measurable Objective.
+Water levels dropped below the Measurable Objective for this well beginning in July of WY 2020-2021 when water levels were measured below the Measurable Objective by 0.6 feet (Wood, 2022).
+In WY 2021-2022, water levels dropped to 2.6 feet below the Measurable Objective (WSP, 2023).
+In WY 2022-2023, water levels dropped to 5.4 feet below the Measurable Objective.
 As described above, 2009 groundwater levels for this well were estimated to determine its provisional Measurable Objective and Minimum Threshold.
 Historical groundwater level trends in the Mission Creek Subbasin in general, and water level in the Key Well to the north (02S04E28J001S) and to the east (03S04E11L004S) in particular, suggest that the provisional Measurable Objective for well 04P01 may have been set approximately 10 to 15 feet too high.
 An adjustment to the provisional Measurable Objective and Minimum Threshold for this well will be considered in future 5-year Alternative Plan Updates.